Last Updated on August 28, 2023

 Using the Vector Lithium-Ion Jump Starter

-There are plenty of portable jump starters on the market and you may already be familiar with ones that use lead-acid batteries.
+There are plenty of types of portable jump starters on the market and you may already be familiar with ones that use lead-acid batteries.
 They work well, but lithium-ion models are much smaller, lighter, and hold a charge longer.

 Vector’s power bank is just 7 x 3 inches and weighs 14 ounces.
 You have to account for your alligator clamps and charging cord, of course, but it takes up far less space in your vehicle.
 We recommend keeping everything in the box that the unit comes in (after fully charging it).
 At 10 3/4 x 6 x 2 1/2 inches, there’s space for the box under a seat in nearly every vehicle and you’ll have everything you need when you need it.